 Challenging a benefit decision - asking for reconsideration

-If you don't agree with the outcome of a decision made by the Social Security Agency (SSA) about your claim, you may want to challenge it.
+If you don't agree with the outcome of a decision made by the Department for Communities (DfC) about your claim, you may want to challenge it.

-To do this, you may first need to ask the SSA to look at their decision again.
+To do this, you may first need to ask the DfC to look at their decision again.
 This is called asking for a reconsideration.

-For SSA decisions made on or after 23 May 2016 you have to ask for mandatory reconsideration before you appeal it.
+For DfC decisions you have to ask for mandatory reconsideration before you appeal it.